diggygeorge/therapist/README.md

-Hello!
-Just download the file and open up index.html!
+Download the file and open up index.html!
 When you enter a sentence, the model should output the emotion it detects from that sentence, along with a respective quote fitting the emotion (like a therapist!)